kidkiritokun-stack/rtd/README.md

 # Case Studies CMS (Blogs)

-A JSON-based Content Management System for case studies and blog posts with role-based access control, built with vanilla JavaScript, Node.js, and Express.
+A Supabase-powered Content Management System for case studies and blog posts with role-based access control, built with vanilla JavaScript, Node.js, and Express.

 ## Features